Place1/wg-access-server/README.md

 Homelab enthusiasts, and anyone else who is adventurous.

-**This is a fork of the original work of freifunkMUC.
+**This is a fork of the original work of place1.
 Since the upstream is currently poorly maintained, we try to add new features and keep the project up to date and in a working state.**

 **Contributions are always welcome so that we can offer new bug fixes, features and improvements to the users of this project**.